dinhkyle1/dsci-551-group-project/README.txt

 ├── app.py               # Main application script to run the entire application ├── common_ui.py         # Common UI components (headers, sidebars)
 ├── mongo_utils.py       # MongoDB connection utilities
-├── view.py              # Script for the "View Databases" functionality
-├── modify.py            # Script for the "CRUD Operations" functionality
-└── filter.py            # Script for the "Filter Data" functionality
+├── view.py              # Script for the "View Databases" functionality for Users ├── modify.py            # Script for the "CRUD Operations" functionality for Data Managers └── filter.py            # Script for the "Filter Data" functionality for Users

 app.py: This is the main application script.
 It will import functions from view.py, modify.py, and filter.py to provide the functionality for each section for the Spotify Management System application.